uyar/pathstring/README.rst

 - It adds a ``strict`` parameter to the ``relative_to`` operation which, when set to ``False``, will also navigate up in the hierarchy.

+- It doesn't support the slash operator for joining paths.

 License
 -------